-My wife and I are planning to acquire a home in Ripley and are in fact using a Ripley conveyancing practice.
-Within the last couple of days our property lawyer has sent a preliminary report and documents to look through with a view to exchanging next week.
-Skipton Building Society have this evening contacted us to inform me that they have now hit a problem as our Ripley lawyer is not on their conveyancing panel.
-What do we do from here?
+My husband and I are planning to acquire a flat in Ripley and have instructed a Ripley conveyancing practice.
+Within the past 48 hours our property lawyer has sent a preliminary report and documents to look through with a view to exchanging next week.
+National Westminster Bank have this evening contacted us to advise us that they have now hit a problem as our Ripley lawyer is not on their approved list of lawyers.
+Please explain?

-When purchasing a property with the benefit of a mortgage it is usual for the purchasers' solicitors to also act for the purchaser's lender.
+When purchasing a property with the benefit of a mortgage it is standard for the purchasers' lawyers to also represent the mortgage company.
 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
-An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Accreditation Scheme.
+An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.
 Your solicitor should contact your lender and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own solicitors to act.
-You are not legally obliged to appoint a law firm on the lender’s conveyancing panel and you may continue to use your own Ripley solicitors, in which case it will likely add costs, and it may delay matters as you are adding another lawyer into the mix.
+You don't have to instruct a firm on the lender’s conveyancing panel as you are at liberty to use your preferred Ripley lawyers, in which case it will likely add costs, and it will likely delay the transaction as you have another set of people involved.

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with Skipton, you will need to appoint a solicitor on the Skipton conveyancing panel.